-Select this option if you want Server to listen on the specified hosts.
-You can specify them by typing the host names or IP addresses. * means all the host addresses are active.
-If you want more than one address to be active, separate them using a blank, for example, "leo 184.108.40.206".
+If selected, Logi JReport Server listens on the specified hosts, and you can specify them by inputting the host names or IP addresses.
+If you want to specify all the host addresses to be active, input * into this field; if you want to specify more than one address to be active, you should separate them using a blank, for example, "leo 220.127.116.11".

-The machine that Logi Report Server runs on can be multi-homed (for example, two interface cards have installed on the machine), if there is more than one IP address.
-Server opens the listening port at host name localhost or at IP address 127.0.0.1 automatically.
+Note: The machine that Logi JReport Server runs on can be multi-homed (for example, two interface cards have been installed on the machine), if there is more than one IP address.
+Logi JReport Server opens the listening port at host name 'localhost' or at IP address '127.0.0.1' automatically.

 The Active Host Address box lists the current active hosts' addresses.